bjklab/Ecological-Model-of-Binary-Interaction-with-Dominant-Features/README.md

 ## Informative Observations

-We take as an informative observation each minute of playing time shared with the selected keystone player.
+Each minute of playing time shared with the selected keystone player is taken as an informative observation.
 For optimal performance, and to allow for random effects that could account for opponent-specific or situation-specific (e.g., fourth-quarter) differences, models would be fit to real, minute-level data.
 For demonstration purposes, we have imputed minute-level lineup data from aggregate lineup data that is